-- Pre-sharded or non-concurrent-write datasets too big for RAM: hdf5.
-Annoying schema definition needed, but once you’ve done that it’s wonderfully fast for numerical data.
+Pre-sharded or non-concurrent-write datasets too big for RAM: hdf5.
+Annoying schema definition needed, but once you’ve done that it’s fast for numerical data.

-- Pre-sharded or non-concurrent-write datasets: sqlite.
-Has great tooling, a pity that it’s a little too wasteful for numerical data.
+Pre-sharded or non-concurrent-write datasets: sqlite.
+Has great tooling, a pity that it’s wasteful for numerical data.

-Or maybe I can pipeline my python analysis using blaze?
+Or maybe I could pipeline my python analysis using blaze?

 OK, full notes now: